Falmouth

 - TIMING CHIP: The timing chip will be worn by all the relay team athletes.
 Timing Chip Location: Swimmer = Ankle, Biker = Ankle, Runner = Ankle

 - Look for the Relay Team section in the transition area.
-Here is where your bicycle is placed and where your teammates wait while the race is ongoing.
+Here is where your bicycle is placed and where your teammates need to be when it is time to switch (transition) during the race.

-- The timing chip will be passed between your Relay Teammates inside the transition area, at your designated spot.
-The biker will be waiting at the bike (Keep on the rack until the chip is transferred) for the swimmer to enter transition and switch the timing chip.
-The runner will also be waiting inside transition (again at your teams bike rack location), for the biker to enter and make the switch (Please rack your bike prior to transferring the timing chip to the runner).
+- The timing chip will be passed between your Relay Teammates inside the transition area, at your designated spot on the rack.
+The biker will be waiting at the bike (keep on the rack until the chip is transferred) for the swimmer to enter transition and switch the timing chip.
+The runner will also be waiting inside transition (again at your teams bike rack location), for the biker to enter and make the switch (please rack your bike prior to transferring the timing chip to the runner).

 Hydration & Nutrition:

-Aid Stations: Water and Gatorade fluid replacement drink will be available after your swim as you run into transition from the swim.
+Aid Stations: Water and DripDrop fluid replacement drink will be available after your swim as you run into transition from the water.
 This hydration will also be available at the start of your run leg, as well as at Mile 1 and at Mile 2.

-Post-Race Food: Available for all athletes, staff and volunteers.
+Post-Race Food: Available for all athletes, staff and volunteers, starting at the time of the first finisher.
 Thanks to Rexel Energy Solutions for sponsoring this feature of the Falmouth Triathlon!

 Time Limits: